givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS trainer guide - Big Compute.md

 3. We heard Microsoft does Linux now.
 But how true is this?
 Will it work with our chosen Linux version?

     Yes.
 Microsoft loves Linux!
-A commitment has been made by Microsoft to make Linux (and wider Open Source technologies) "a first class citizen\" on Azure.
+A commitment has been made by Microsoft to make Linux (and wider Open Source technologies) "a first class citizen" on Azure.
 Microsoft has relationships with the major Enterprise Linux vendors (i.e., Red Hat, SUSE, Canonical), at various levels and teams, and specific integrations.
 For example, Microsoft and Red Hat have a relationship (2017) such that you can call Microsoft with a Red Hat query, and have this handled by Red Hat support staff working in Microsoft support centers.
 You can choose to run Azure Marketplace images of various Linux distributions/versions, and you can also BYOL (Bring Your Own License) for Enterprise Linux versions you own.

 4. We have petabytes of data on-premises.
 It would cost us a fortune and take ages to move this to the cloud!

     Yes, this can pose an issue.
-However -- there are various methods of transferring data.
+However, there are various methods of transferring data.
 In the first instance, if copying data over a standard Internet connection does not perform (e.g., direct or with VPN), a dedicated connection to Azure (ExpressRoute) may help.
-Secondly, optimized tools exist for transferring data -- with huge performance improvements.
+Secondly, optimized tools exist for transferring data with huge performance improvements.
 This includes Azcopy (an open source tool from Microsoft), or commercial tools such as Signiant, Aspera, or FileCatalyst.
 These tools in combination with dedicated connections may provide fast enough alternatives in given time frames.
 Thirdly, dedicated services exist for bulk transfers of large data, such as the Azure Data Box.
 This involves shipping hard drives of data from your data center, to Microsoft data centers.
-Finally, if it is possible to start with the data in Azure, then the cost of moving is substantially reduced -- and perhaps this may be possible for new projects starting from scratch (and, e.g., for old projects to remain on-premises).
+Finally, if it is possible to start with the data in Azure, then the cost of moving is substantially reduced, and perhaps this may be possible for new projects starting from scratch (and, e.g., for old projects to remain on-premises).

 5. We heard collaboration is possible for 3D imaging workstations.
 But we have very specific color requirements and buy top-end workstation equipment for our users.
 Our users just wouldn't get the interaction performance they require with something \"remote\" in the cloud.